Nuclear Energy

 Recent examples of our work include:

-- advising on all aspects of the development and commercialization of an advanced nuclear reactor;
+- advising on all aspects of the development and commercialization of an advanced nuclear reactor

-- supporting governments on new national nuclear power programs, including tender and procurement processes, as well as drafting and negotiating all contracts for the development, construction, financing, fuel supply, operations, and maintenance;
+- supporting governments on new national nuclear power programs, including tender and procurement processes, as well as drafting and negotiating all contracts for the development, construction, financing, fuel supply, operations, and maintenance

-- providing guidance to newly established national regulatory authorities on the regulation of nuclear new build programs and the country’s first nuclear utilities, including drafting and reviewing national nuclear legal and regulatory frameworks and advising on long-term sustainability;
+- providing guidance to newly established national regulatory authorities on the regulation of nuclear new build programs and the country’s first nuclear utilities, including drafting and reviewing national nuclear legal and regulatory frameworks and advising on long-term sustainability

-- advising lenders on models for financing new nuclear power construction projects and refurbishment of nuclear power plants for extended operation; and
+- advising lenders on models for financing new nuclear power construction projects and refurbishment of nuclear power plants for extended operation

-- providing strategic and practical guidance on civil liability for nuclear damage, licensing and permitting process for new nuclear power plants, information disclosure systems, and public participation mechanisms in new nuclear power projects.
+- providing strategic and practical guidance on civil liability for nuclear damage, licensing and permitting process for new nuclear power plants, information disclosure systems, and public participation mechanisms in new nuclear power projects

 Insights